amandeepmittal/amanhimself.dev/content/posts/designing-a-rest-api-with-node-js-and-mongodb-atlas.md

 - IDE/Editor
 - [Postman](https://www.getpostman.com/), a REST client to test our API’s endpoints

-If you do not have [MongoDB](https://www.zeolearn.com/mongodb-training) installed on your local mahcine, do not worry.
-In the next step I am going walk you through setting up a free tier of MongoDB in cloud.
+If you do not have [MongoDB](https://www.zeolearn.com/mongodb-training) installed on your local machine, do not worry.
+In the next step, I am going to walk you through setting up a free tier of MongoDB in the cloud.

 **Consuming MongoDB in Cloud**

 For the sake of brevity, I am going to use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) a service that you can use to store data for your sample application.
 You can also use other popular database-as-a-service [Mlab](https://mlab.com/) without any hassle.

-I already have an account setup, so I’d suggest you to sign up on mongodb atlas’ site with your email.
+I already have an account set up, so I’d suggest you sign up on MongoDB atlas site with your email.
 Once you have logged in, you will get the below screen:

 <img src='https://cdn-images-1.medium.com/max/1200/0*K-3GHE1axS48h85u.png' />